One-Health-Research-Consulting/open-rvfcast/README.md

 satellites.

-Before running the data acquisition pipeline, credentials for all three sources must be added to the .env file
+Before running the data acquisition pipeline, credentials for all three sources must be added to the .env file.

-Environment variables to add to the .env file:
+**Data source API credentials** to add to the .env file:

     ECMWF_USERID=
     ECMWF_TOKEN=